UO-CS210/prefix-compress/doc/HOWTO-compress.md

 We can represent each word as a pair:  An integer indicating how many initial letters it shares with the word before, and a string providing the remaining letters.
-If the short sequence above were the whole word list, it might be encoded as
+If the short sequence above were the whole word list, it might be encoded as:

 ```text
 0,abate